dockimbel/printer-driver/README.md

 How to create a document to print?
 ----------------------------------

-The format used for describing documents by the printer scheme is the [DRAW](http://www.rebol.com/docs/draw.html) dialect, or rather a subset of it.
-The following DRAW commands are accepted:
+The format used for describing documents used by the printer scheme is the [DRAW](http://www.rebol.com/docs/draw.html) dialect, or rather a subset of it.
+Only the following DRAW commands are accepted:

     text
     line